 The Food and Agriculture Organization of the United Nations (FAO) defines climate-smart agriculture as consisting of three main pillars:

-Agriculture is responsible for about a quarter of human-induced emissions of greenhouse gases worldwide.
+Agriculture is responsible for about a quarter of human-induced emissions of greenhouse gasses worldwide.
 Rice paddies and livestock are major sources of methane, a greenhouse gas more than 20 times as potent as carbon dioxide.
 Excessive use of nitrogen fertilizers not only pollutes rivers and lakes, leading to vast “dead zones”, but also results in release of nitrous oxide, 310 times as potent as carbon dioxide as a greenhouse gas.
 Agriculture produces nearly half of all methane generated by human activity, and nearly 60 percent of nitrous oxide emissions.
 Clearing forests to open up new land for agriculture releases enormous amounts of carbon dioxide.

 Climate-smart agriculture is a way to achieve short-and-long-term agricultural development priorities in the face of climate change and serves as a bridge to other development priorities.

 On that subject will be held the 21st Conference of the Parties (COP21) of the United Nations Framework Convention on Climate Change (UNFCCC, Paris, France, December 2015).
 The COP21 will be a milestone in the international climate negotiations, with the goal that all countries are committed by a universal binding climate agreement.
 It is hoped that the COP21 will witness a “paradigm shift” where the climate challenge is not any more a necessary “burden sharing” of emissions, but also an opportunity for job creation and wealth, inventing new patterns of production and consumption.